 Attend review sessions

 Many professors offer review sessions before major exams.
 Although they may not be widely attended, these review sessions can be some of the best opportunities to get an overview before test day.
-Additionally, these sessions are particularly helpful if you come with questions.
+Additionally, these sessions are beneficial if you come with questions.

 Even listening in on a review session can be productive.
-Answers to other students’ questions may serve to reinforce your understanding of certain topics.
+Answers to other students’ questions may reinforce your understanding of certain topics.

 Keep your perspective and make adjustments as needed

-For many students, the midterm is the first time seeing an exam question written by their professor and is perhaps the first time taking a full timed exam.
+For many students, your first law school midterm is the first time seeing an exam question written by their professor and is perhaps the first time taking a full-timed exam.
 While midterms are graded, they are not a big part of your final grade specifically for this reason.
 Professors design midterms so you can learn from the experience and apply that knowledge to what is most important, final exams.
 At the end of the day, law school midterms are a way to help you prepare for your finals.

 After your first midterm, you may feel the need to make some adjustments to your study approach for subsequent midterms.
 That’s okay.
-Change the order in which you address questions, modify how you use your outlines or tweak your attack outline.
-These small adjustments can make a world of difference and give you more confidence going into other midterms.
-The sound study habits and skills you develop now will be applicable when it comes time for your final exams.
+Change the order in which you address questions, modify how you use your outlines, or tweak your attack outline.
+These minor adjustments can make a difference and give you more confidence going into other midterms.
+The sound study habits and skills you develop now will apply when it comes to your final exams.